Palm Harbor, Florida

-Palm Harbor is a census-designated place and unincorporated community in Pinellas County, Florida, United States.
-As of the 2016 American Community Survey, the CDP had a population of 60,236.
+Palm Harbor is a census-designated place (CDP) and unincorporated community in Pinellas County, Florida, United States.
+As of the 2020 census, the CDP had a population of 61,366.

 Culture

 Palm Harbor is located 35 km north of downtown St. Petersburg and west of Tampa.
 It is a largely residential community with several concentrations of commerce.
 Downtown Palm Harbor, north of Tampa Road between U.S. Highway 19 Alternate and Omaha Street hosts many small shops and eateries along with a handful of historic buildings.
 U.S. Highway 19, a mile or two east of downtown, offers access to higher concentrations of commerce, with an array of national chain restaurants and retailers.
 One entrance to Innisbrook Resort and Golf Club, a nationally regarded golf course and home of the PGA's Valspar Championship, is found on U.S. 19 just north of Alderman Road.

 The historic downtown district of Palm Harbor, at Florida Avenue and Alt.
 US 19 and CR 1, has numerous festivals and craft fairs.
-Old Palm Harbor Main Streets, Inc., a 501c3 not-for-profit organization, hosts their signature event the first Friday of every month.
+Old Palm Harbor Main Streets, Inc., a 501(c)(3) not-for-profit organization, hosts their signature event the first Friday of every month.
 "Palm Harbor's First Friday Celebrations" are a popular community event for youngsters and adults alike.
 There are rides and games for the children, with opportunities to dine on food from the many local restaurants, enjoy local artists and crafters displaying and selling their wares.
 Annually, the first Sunday in October marks when the "Taste of Palm Harbor" festival is held.
 The event is presented by the Palm Harbor Junior Women's Club with the proceeds benefiting their "Making a Difference" grants & scholarships program.
 The Taste of Palm Harbor traditionally offers live music and the tasting of samples from over 20 local restaurants, many of which make seafood their specialty.